murray-cecile/fried-R-workshop/README.md

 1. Why we use programming for data analysis + getting started in RStudio

-2. Basic data cleaning and assembly, summary statistics, and simple data visualization
+2. Basic data cleaning and assembly, summary statistics, and joins

-3. How to apply key programming concepts for creating scalable, flexible, reusable work product
+3. Data visualization

-4. TBD + advanced topics based on student interests
+4. How to apply key programming concepts for creating scalable, flexible, reusable work product